gatsbyjs/gatsby/docs/docs/creating-and-modifying-pages.md

 It does come with the advantage of querying your data from one place after declaring the `context` parameter.

-However, it doesn’t give you the opportunity to know what exactly you are querying for in the template and if any changes occur in the component query structure in gatsby-node.js.
-Hot reload is taken off the table and the site needs to be rebuilt for changes to reflect.
+However, it doesn’t give you the opportunity to know what exactly you are querying for in the template and if any changes occur in the component query structure in `gatsby-node.js`.
+[Hot reload](/docs/glossary#hot-module-replacement) is taken off the table and the site needs to be rebuilt for changes to reflect.

 Gatsby stores page metadata (including context) in a redux store (which also means that it stores the memory of the page).
 For larger  sites (either number of pages and/or amount of data that is being passed via page context) this will cause problems.
 There might be "out of memory" crashes if it's too much data or degraded performance.